orocos/rtt_ros_integration/README.md

-While the ROS community has standardized on the rosbuild (ROS Hydro and earlier) and Catkin (ROS Groovy and later) buildsystems, Orocos has its own CMake/PkgConfig-based package description system meta-buildsystem which uses [Autoproj](http://rock-robotics.org/stable/documentation/autoproj/) manifest.xml files similar to rosbuild manifest.xml files.
+While the ROS community has standardized on the rosbuild (ROS Hydro and earlier) and Catkin (ROS Groovy and later) buildsystems, Orocos has its own CMake/PkgConfig-based package description system which uses [Autoproj](http://rock-robotics.org/stable/documentation/autoproj/) manifest.xml files similar to rosbuild manifest.xml files.